Dear Lord, please help me forgive my parents for their dumb idea to move out to the middle of nowhere even though it is a huge mistake.

 I’m starting this series of stories with the year our family moved into a travel trailer.
 I’m starting here because it is what I consider the first of 490 emotional, dramatic, horrific tales of forgiveness.

-It was the summer between my 7th and 8th grade years when my parents decided to move.
+It was the summer between my 7th and 8th grade years when my parents (who shall be named Sonny and Starla henceforth) decided to move.
 Okay, that’s pretty normal, nothing horrific yet.
 Many kids have to move.
 However, my parents also decided to build their own house.
 By this I mean, they were going to be the ones actually building the house: digging the basement, framing the walls, and even going as far as installing ceiling fans…

 …all without professional guidance.